-The constructionHeuristicPickEarlyType of FIRST_LAST_STEP_SCORE_EQUAL_OR_IMPROVING is a big speedup, which should be applied when initializing a planning entity which can only make the score lower or equal.
+The pickEarlyType of FIRST\NON\DETERIORATING\SCORE is a big speedup: for an entity, it picks the first move for which the score does not deteriorate the last step score, ignoring all subsequent moves.
+It should be applied when initializing a planning entity cannot improve the last step score: it can only make the score lower or equal.
 So if:

-- There are no positive constraints. - There is no negative constraint that can stop being broken by adding a planning entity (except if another negative constraint gets broken which outweighs the first negative constraint).
+- There are no positive constraints. - And there is no negative constraint that can stop being broken by adding a planning entity (except if another negative constraint gets broken which outweighs the first negative constraint).

-If that is not the case, then it can still be good to apply it in some cases, but not in most cases.
+If that is not the case, then it might still be good to apply it in some cases.
 Use the Benchmarker to decide.